Yaroslavl Oblast: Soviet years

 By the early 1940s, the oblast had become one of the most industrialized regions of Russia.
 Its biggest economic centers were Yaroslavl (53% of the industrial output), Rybinsk (17%), and Kostroma (11%).
 Economic growth was accompanied with social and cultural development.
 A number of higher education institutes, theaters, and a philharmonia were founded in Yaroslavl and Rybinsk.
 The region was also significantly affected by the political repressions of that time and Stalin's purges.
 During the period from 1918 to 1975, some 18,155 people were given sentences for political crimes, and 2,219 were sentenced to death.

 Although this was a rear region in the course of World War II, the Yaroslavl Oblast was in danger of invasion by Nazi Germany.
 Many regional manufacturers were relocated eastwards, and two strong lines of defense were constructed in late 1941.
 Out of 500,000 residents of the oblast sent to fight on the front lines, 200,000 (1/10 of the entire population) never returned and were presumed dead.

 Soon after the end of the war, the oblast and national government completed such projects as construction of the Rybinsk Hydroelectric Power Station and establishing new industries.
 From the late 1960s, the local Poshekhonye brand of cheese received recognition throughout Russia.
-In 1979, Yarslavl started to host what is now the oldest jazz festival in Russia, Jazz Nad Volgoi ("Jazz on Volga").
+In 1979, Yarslavl started to host what is now the oldest jazz festival in Russia, Jazz Nad Volgoi ('Jazz on the Volga').